venkytejavath/Forecasting-Indian-Oil-Corporation-Stock-Prices-Using-ARIMA-and-SARIMA-A-Time-Series-Approach/README.md

 The models perform very similarly.

-ARIMA achieves the lowest test RMSE by a very small margin, while SARIMA was selected as the final model because it achieved the lowest **validation** RMSE.
+ARIMA achieves the lowest test RMSE by a very small margin.
+More importantly, ARIMA was selected as the final model because it achieved the lower validation RMSE (1.5089 vs. 1.5157).

 This distinction is important: